-Virtual methodology for case study of multiple catchment interventions
+Virtual case study of multiple diffuse catchment intervention

 Seven routine steps below explore the potential for catchment flood alleviation by hydraulic analysis.
 The goal of each such case-study is to provide evidence for the optimum number and location of (CaBA) FRM measures.
 “RAS-Flood“ methodology complements risk-assessment, and is a useful tool for evaluating community action plans.
 Essential data and code are free to download.
 So . . . . .